What is Microsoft Windows Background Intelligent Transfer Service (BITS)?

-- Version 2.0, released in mid-2004 as an update for multiple OS deployments, added more download features, bandwidth throttling and support for Server Message Block (SMB).
+- Version 2.0, released in mid-2004 as an update for multiple OS deployments, added more download features, bandwidth throttling and support for SMB.

 - BITS 3.0, included with Windows Vista and Windows Server 2008, added peer caching, notifications, temporary file access, HTTP redirect handling, additional Group Policy controls and event logging.

-- BITS 5.0, included with Windows 10 in mid-2016, added improvements to background copy jobs and support for older background copy jobs, and the ability to use BITS through APIs and PowerShell cmdlets.
+- BITS 5.0, included with Windows 10 in mid-2016, added improvements to background copy jobs, support for older background copy jobs and the ability to use BITS through APIs and PowerShell cmdlets.